Revised Glossary (1098 – 1244)

 ad ignem et focum hospitati Settled inhabitants.

-ad limina visitatio Obligation of a bishop to report personally to the Holy See every 4 years.
+ad limina visitatio Obligation of a bishop to report personally to the Holy See every four years.

 ad seminandum et ad garetandum Agricultural two-year rotation system, with half the land